October Blog: Dispelling myths about employing people with disabilities

 "I like my coworkers," Mitch said.
 "I even consider them to be friends."

-Mitch got his job by networking with Aptiv staff at a job fair, where he met Chef Kevin, his now boss.
+Mitch earned his job by networking with Aptiv staff at a job fair, where he met Chef Kevin, his current boss.
 Chef Kevin knew he wanted to hire Mitch as soon as he spoke with him.
 This was because of Mitch's positivity and willingness to work.

 Through enrollment with the Wisconsin Department of Workforce Development's Division of Vocational Rehabilitation, and choosing Aptiv as a service provider, Mitch has worked at the Janesville Country Club for little over a year now.